UlordChain/ulordrig/README.md

 # ulordrig

-ulordrig is a high performance Ulord CPU miner, forked from [xmrig](https://github.com/xmrig/xmrig), with official support for Windows.
+ulordrig is a high performance Ulord CPU miner,, with official support for Linux and Windows.

 #### Table of contents
 * [Features](#features)